JacksonKearl/apollo/docs/source/tutorial/schema.md

   console.log(`🚀 Server ready at ${url}`);
 });
 ```

+To build our graph API server, we need to import the `ApolloServer` class from `apollo-server`.
+We also need to import the schema we just created from `src/schema.js`.
+Next, let's create a new instance of `ApolloServer` and pass our schema to the `typeDefs` property on the configuration object.
+Finally, we'll run the the server by calling `server.listen()`.

+<h2 id="apollo-server-run">Run your server</h2>

 In your terminal, run `npm start` to start your server! 🎉 Apollo Server will now be available on port 4000.